dkaip/dkaip.github.io/docs/SemicondunctorManufacturing.md

 ---

 ## CSharpSECSTools
 This project is a collection of API libraries and utilities, written in the programming language C\#, that are useful in the creation of software that communicates with the equipment that is typically found on the shop floor in a Semiconductor Manufacturing facility (a FAB).
-This equipment typically communicates using the SEMI SECS-II protocol over a SECS-I (RS-232) link or, more likely, an HSMS link (network).
+This equipment typically communicates using the SEMI&reg; SECS-II protocol over a SECS-I (RS-232) link or, more likely, an HSMS link (network).
 {: .fs-5 .fw-300 }

 Find it here <a href="https://github.com/dkaip/CSharpSECSTools">https://github.com/dkaip/CSharpSECSTools</a>.
 {: .fs-5 .fw-300 }

 ## JavaSECSTools
 This project is a collection of API libraries and utilities, written in the programming language Java, that are useful in the creation of software that communicates with the equipment that is typically found on the shop floor in a Semiconductor Manufacturing facility (a FAB).
-This equipment typically communicates using the SEMI SECS-II protocol over a SECS-I (RS-232) link or, more likely, an HSMS link (network).
+This equipment typically communicates using the SEMI&reg; SECS-II protocol over a SECS-I (RS-232) link or, more likely, an HSMS link (network).
 {: .fs-5 .fw-300 }

 Find it here <a href="https://github.com/dkaip/JavaSECSTools">https://github.com/dkaip/JavaSECSTools</a>.